vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 But we still want more parallelism, as with this model only a small amount of the frame uses other cores, so we can try to see if we can convert it into a task system.

-As stand-in for a task system, we will use `std::async`. std::async creates a lightweight thread, so we can create many of them without too much issue, as they are much cheaper than creating a std::thread.
+As stand-in for a task system, we will use `std::async`. `std::async` creates a lightweight thread, so we can create many of them without too much issue, as they are much cheaper than creating a `std::thread`.
 For medium/small lived tasks, they can work nicely.
 Make sure to check how they run in your platform, as they are very well implemented in Visual Studio, but in GCC/clang their implementation might not be as good.
 As with the parallel algorithms, you can find a lot of libraries that implement something very similar.

+For a library that works quite well, you can try Taskflow, which has a `std::async` but better equivalent, alongside many more features [9](https://github.com/taskflow/taskflow)

 pseudocode
 ```cpp